Frigoglass SAIC Corporate Governance

 Haralambos (Harry) G. David, Chairman (non-executive)

-Mr. Vasileios Soulis started his career in 1988 working as a junior consultant and researcher in the Research Centre for Management Development in Athens.
-A year later, he was appointed at the position of Management Accountant in the company Uniliver PLC, in London.
-Mr. Soulis also served as a Finance Manager in the following companies, namely 3P Romania, Frigoglass Romania, Frigoglass SAIC (Patra’s plant).
-Additionally, he held the positions of General Manager and Regional Manager SE Europe (Sales and Manufacturing) in Frigoglass Romania and the position of Regional Manufacturing Manager Europe in Frigoglass SAIC.
-Mr. Soulis also served in Frigoglass group of companies as an Integration Manager (Turkey), a Regional Executive Director (Asia), a Head of Finance Europe and North America, a Frigoserve Executive Director and a Group Digital Transformation Director in Frigoglass SAIC.
-From 2021 to 2022 he had the position of Digital Transformation Director in Avramar Aquaculture group in Athens, while today, Mr. Soulis is Managing Partner in Maestro Solutions, Business and Management Consulting.
-He is a graduate in Business Administration from the Athens University of Economics and Business and he also holds a Master’s Degree in Business Administration from University of Birmingham, UK.
+to the position of Management Accountant at Uniliver PLC, London.
+Mr. Soulis also worked as Financial Director in the following companies, 3P Romania, Frigoglass Romania, Frigoglass SAIC (Patra’s plant).
+In addition, he held the position of General Director and Regional Director Europe (Sales and Production) in Frigoglass Romania and the position of Regional Director Production Europe in Frigoglass SAIC.
+Mr. Soulis also worked in the Frigoglass’ group of companies as Integration Manager – Turkey, Regional Executive Director (Asia), Head of Finance Europe and North America, Executive Director Frigoserve and Group Digital Transformation Director in Frigoglass SAIC.
+From 2021 to 2022, he held the position of Digital Transformation Director of the group of companies Avramar Ichthyokalliergeies in Athens, and currently Mr. Soulis is an administrator-partner at Maestro Solutions, Business and Management Consulting.
+He holds a degree in Business Administration from the Athens University of Economics and Business, and also holds a master’s degree in Business Administration from the University of Birmingham, UK.

 Georgios Samothrakis, Member (Independent non-executive)